ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 At least one Local Endpoint and one Remote Endpoint MUST be specified if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.

-If more than one Local Endpoint is specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST represent the same host.
+If more than one Local Endpoint indentifier is specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST represent the same host.
 For example, they might correspond to different interfaces on a multi-homed host, or they might correspond to local interfaces and a STUN server that can be resolved to a server reflexive address for a Preconnection used to make a peer-to-peer `Rendezvous`.

-If more than one Remote Endpoint is specified on the Preconnection, then all the Remote Endpoints on the Preconnection should represent the same service, to the extent that the application and the Transport Services system can validate that the Remote Endpoints are indeed the same service.
+If more than one Remote Endpoint identifier is specified on the Preconnection, then all the Remote Endpoints on the Preconnection should represent the same service, to the extent that the application and the Transport Services system can validate that the Remote Endpoints are indeed the same service.
-For example, the Remote Endpoints might represent various network interfaces of a host, or a server reflexive address that can be used to reach a host, or a set of hosts that provide equivalent local balanced service.
+For example, the Remote Endpoint identifiers might represent various network interfaces of a host, or a server reflexive address that can be used to reach a host, or a set of hosts that provide equivalent local balanced service.